esper-io/dev-docs/docs/home/console.md

 ### IMEI/Serial Number-Based Provisioning

 Esper enables you to use IMEI and serial numbers to enroll and provision your devices using the Android for Work (AfW) method.
 Only Android GMS devices running Android 6.0 or above support AfW.
-It works by using the AfW provisioning process to pass the available IMEIs and serial number for the device to Esper which we then matched to a Provisioning Template that includes any one of the IMEI or serial number.
+It works by using the AfW provisioning process to pass the available IMEIs and serial number for the device to Esper which are then matched to a Provisioning Template that includes either the device's IMEI or serial number.
 That template is then used to provision the device.

 You first need to prepare a Provisioning Template, and then go back to either edit the template to [add IMEI and/or serial numbers](./console.md#provisioning-templates) you wish to be provisioned by this template, or upload a CSV file from the Provisioning Template’s tile.

 :::tip
 A passcode is used to validate that the device’s end user has permission to enroll and provision the device.
-This passcode is the Dock and Esper Settings app password that is specified in the Compliance Policy screen in your Provisioning Template.
-If you don’t want a passcode, just leave the password field empty.
+This passcode is the Dock and Esper Settings app password that is specified in the 'Compliance Policy' screen in your Provisioning Template.
+If you don’t want a passcode, just leave the 'Password' field blank.
 Note that doing so will impact accessing the Dock and Esper Settings app -- this is an important consideration if you are running your app in Kiosk mode.
 :::

-Begin on the device by performing a [factory reset](./console.md#how-to-factory-reset-your-device).
+To begin the process of creating an IMEI and/or serial number enrolled provisioning template, you will need to first perform a [factory reset](./console.md#how-to-factory-reset-your-device) on your device.

-Once the factory reset is completed, in the first setup screen click on **START** (Note that the button's title may be a variation of 'Getting Started,' 'Setting Up Your Device,' or 'Let’s Go').
+Once the factory reset has completed, on the first setup screen, click or tap on **START** (Note that the button's title may be a variation of 'Getting Started,' 'Setting Up Your Device,' or 'Let’s Go').

 ![IMEI](./assets/NewConsole/HiThere.png)

-If your device does not have an active cellular data network connection, you will next need to connect the device to the internet using Wi-Fi.
+If your device does not have an active cellular data network connection, you will need to connect the device to the internet using Wi-Fi.

-If you have a cellular device without a SIM card, you may encounter this screen first - just click **SKIP** if you plan to use Wi-Fi.
+If you have a cellular device without a SIM card, you may encounter this screen first -- Click or tap **SKIP** if you plan to use Wi-Fi.
 Otherwise, proceed to insert your SIM card with cellular data support.

 <img src="./assets/NewConsole/ConnectMobile.png" alt="alt text" style="max-width:200px;"/>